 Mike Holthus takes care of play-by-play duties on the radio, while Rich Gannon joins in for color commentary.
 The audio feed of games is also available on the web and via mobile, with radio-centric sports such as Radio.com and TuneIn.

 In 1960, the American Football League was formed.
-The Dallas Texans, owned and founded by Lamar Hunt, were one of the charter members.
-The team would go on to win the league championship in 1962, but it wasn’t long for the state of Texas.
+The Dallas Texans, owned and founded by Lamar Hunt, were charter members.
+The team would win the league championship in 1962, but it wasn’t long for the state of Texas.

 The franchise packed its bags in 1963 and was re-christened as the Kansas City Chiefs.
-Another AFL crown came in 1966, and the team would go on to play the NFL’s Green Bay Packers in the first edition of what would come to be known as the Super Bowl.
+Another AFL crown came in 1966, and the team would play the NFL’s Green Bay Packers in the first edition of what would come to be known as the Super Bowl.